tomaslibal/ua-detection/README.md

 There is no installation as of now.

-### Data
+### <a name="data"/> Data

+The server reads labelled data and trains the classifier.
+Currently, no saving or loading of the model is implemented.
+Also, please note, that this repository does not distribute the training set (other than an example file).

-Data file is consumed by the background service which will read it and train the model on it.
-Currently the data format is plain text with columns separated by a tab character.
+The data format is plain text with columns separated by a tab character.

 #### Data format